How to keep your patio clean

 TSP and TSP-bleach solutions may be applied with a sponge or brush or can be sprayed on.
 Generally, you will have to apply some elbow grease if the staining is severe.

 TSP is a very strong cleaner at the dilutions normally used, which vary from 1/2 cup TSP to 2 gallons warm water for "heavy duty cleaning" to 1 cup TSP to 3 quarts warm water for "ridiculously heavy duty cleaning" (source The Savogran Company).
 For mildew killing, household bleach is added to the TSP/water mixture.
 The recommended ratio is 1 part household bleach to 4 parts water.
 Read the manufacturer's mixing ratios, as they may vary.

 Soak the concrete and let it stand for half of an hour and then scrub with a stiff bristle brush.
 Afterwards, flood well with water to rinse.

 Take the Next Step:

-- For more on cleaning your home's exterior, please visit here.
+- For more on cleaning your home's exterior, visit The Dollar Stretcher library.

 Also in Home